Canajoharie, NY – Beech-Nut says it will not spend for the multimillion-dollar asbestos clean up at its former plant in...

-Mesothelioma cancer Staging happens at medical diagnosis of the illness through a medical professional.
+Malignant mesothelioma cancer staging typically happens during the medical diagnosis of the illness through a medical professional.
+One of the most important things to do is to get a proper diagnosis so we may understand what stage the disease is in.
 Although the cancer may recede or progress, the stage of mesothelioma at diagnosis will not change.
-If a Stage 1 mesothelioma tumor spreads to other parts of the body, it is called Stage 1 with metastasis.
-If a Stage 4 mesothelioma tumor reduces in size or goes into remission, the stage will not change.
+If a stage 1 mesothelioma tumor spreads to other parts of the body, it is called stage 1 with metastasis.
+If a stage 4 mesothelioma tumor reduces in size or goes into remission, the stage will not change.
 While the initial treatment program may depend on the mesothelioma stage, actual treatment may vary depending on how the disease progresses.

 Stages of Mesothelioma

-Mesothelioma Staging demands a variety of diagnostic examinations to identify the tumor area, overall size, and whether it has spread beyond the immediate location.
+Mesothelioma staging demands a variety of diagnostic examinations to identify the tumor area, overall size, and whether it has spread beyond the immediate location.
 The four stages of pleural mesothelioma cancer vary marginally within each system, but they could be generalized as suggested below.
-Please click into the individual pages to get more information about each stage.

 Types of Mesothelioma